Fact or Fiction: Verifying Scientific Claims: The task

-Overall performance is measured as the F1 of the precision and recall, denoted as \fonefine.
+Overall performance is measured by the micro-F1 of the precision and recall of correctly-selected and correctly-labeled rationale sentences, denoted \sentenceSelectionOnly and \sentenceSelectionLabel.
 For sentence-level evaluation, we do not limit the number of predicted rationale sentences, since the evaluation penalizes models that over-predict.